PatrickHK24/BigData/README.md

 Looking at the average salary based on those skills, Python and R would guarantee a higher average salary.
 A higher salary could be interpreted as a market reward for deficiency in skill availabily.
 Acquire familiarity with Python and Tableau, in addition to possessing solid skills in Excel and SQL, would seem to be the perfect combination to stand out in a crowded remote job market.

 ![Top skills](./assets/2_Top_skills_with_salary.png)
-*Bar graph represents in how many remote Business/Data analyst jobs the above skills were mentioned; generated with Excel from SQL result.
+*Bar graph represents the average yearly salary for remote Business/Data analyst jobs where the above skills were mentioned; generated with Excel from SQL result.
 Note: On average, salary information was only available in 5.6% of jobs.*

 ### Query used